-- Heat T'Stat (field supplied) - Connect room thermostat or zone panel end switch (isolated contact only) to "Heat T'stat" terminals. - Aux T'Stat - Auxiliary T'Stat can be used for 2nd zone or indirect demand.
-Refer to Table 15-13 for explanation. - External Limit: External limit terminals are intended for use with field supplied safety device, such as a manual reset high limit or LWCO.
+- Heat T'Stat (field supplied) - Connect room thermostat or zone panel end switch (isolated contact only) to "Heat T'stat" terminals. - Aux T'Stat - Connect jumper, common recirculation timer (field supplied) or point of use push button (field supplied).
+Auxiliary T'Stat can also be used for 2nd zone or indirect demand.
+Refer to Table 16-13 for explanation. - External Limit: External limit terminals are intended for use with field supplied safety device, such as a manual reset high limit or LWCO.
 When an external limit is used, jumper between these two terminals must be removed. - Outdoor Sensor - Use only Tasseron TSA00AA (P/N 108681-01) 10k outdoor sensor.
 When optional sensor is connected, boiler control will provide outdoor air sensor based freeze protection interlocks.
 When placing sensor, consider following: - Locate sensor on outside of building. - Avoid placing sensor in areas where it may be covered with ice or snow. - Avoid direct radiation from sun. - Avoid placing sensor near potential sources of electrical noise such as transformers, power lines, and fluorescent lighting. - Wire sensor to boiler using minimum 22 AWG wire. - Where electrical noise sources cannot be avoided, wire sensor using 2 conductor, UL Type CM, AWM Style 2092 shielded cable.
-Connect one end of shielding on this cable to ground. - Header Temperature Sensor - Use only Honeywell 32003971-003 (P/N 108703-01) sensor.
-Optional header sensor is required to enable Lead/Lag sequencer.
-Locate sensor as shown in Figures 10-3, 10-4 and 10-5.
+Connect one end of shielding on this cable to ground.

+E. Recirculation (Header) Temperature Sensor - When optional sensor is installed and Recirculation (Comfort) Mode is enabled, boiler will attempt to maintain target domestic hot water recirculation temperature in recirculation piping.
+Use only Honeywell 32003971-003 (P/N 108703-01) sensor.
+Locate sensor as shown in Figure 11-3.
 Wire sensor using a 2 conductor, UL Type CM, AWM Style 2092, 300 Volt 60°C shielded cable.
-Connect one end of shielding on this cable to ground. - LWCO wiring - Although not necessary to protect this boiler, some jurisdictions may require installation of LWCO with this boiler.
+Connect one end of shielding on this cable to ground.
+See Table 16-11 for information on enabling recirculation sensor.

+F. LWCO wiring - Although not necessary to protect this boiler, some jurisdictions may require installation of LWCO with this boiler.
-i.
-Refer to Section 10 Heating System Piping for LWCO kits available from manufacturer.

-ii.
-LWCO from these kits is installed to 4 pin connector on Low Voltage Connections terminal strip.
+- Refer to Section 10 Heating System Piping for LWCO kits available from manufacturer. - LWCO from these kits is installed to 4 pin connector on Low Voltage Connections terminal strip.